bnagy/fail-paper/README.md

 The compiled [preprint](paper/fail.pdf) is also included.

-Further information will be added if the paper is accepted for publication.
+Further information will be added if the paper is ever submitted (and accepted) for publication.
+Right now it's kind of not working :/

 *WARNING* This is a preprint, which has not been peer reviewed.
 Any final paper will almost certainly include changes, which can sometimes be quite substantial.
 The results listed are also subject to change.
-For bonus points, the repro code is all included--prove me wrong!

 LaTeX 'ceur' style modified from the CEUR Workshop [template](paper/ceurart.cls) (see copyrights etc)